 - Require access to University facilities and resources not otherwise available to them as an unrecognized group.

 - Recognized groups may include “Columbia” as part of the name of the organization.
 The organization may not, however, use the name “Columbia” in such a way as to represent to others that the organization is authorized to act on behalf of the University (e.g. when the organization is negotiating or signing contracts);

-- Recognized groups also have access to SDA-provided resources, including advising, space and services in Lerner Hall (and other buildings) for group programming, use of a group mailbox in the Student Government Office (SGO), storage closets and other resources in the SGO, an SDA account, and the ability to request funding from the ABC.
+- Recognized groups also have access to Student Engagement-provided resources, including advising, space and services in Lerner Hall (and other buildings) for group programming, use of a group mailbox, storage closets, and other resources, a financial account, and the ability to request funding from the ABC.

 - Each category will elect their own ABC Representative.

 - Groups may submit requests to the ABC board for changing categories.
-Changes in categories will occur by a two-thirds (2/3) vote of the ABC board.
+Changes in categories will occur by a simple majority vote of the ABC board.

 - All groups must keep a Constitution on file with the ABC.
 The board should approve a group’s Constitution so long as the Constitution is structurally sound and does not contradict a provision of the ABC Constitution.

 - A group wishing to change its Constitution must submit an amended Constitution along with reasons for the change to the Recognition Committee.
 The amended Constitution must be approved by a simple majority of the full ABC board.

 - If a change in the mission statement of the group is deemed significant enough by the ABC, the group may instead be referred to the New Group Recognition process.

 To apply for ABC recognition, an organization must submit an application to the ABC by a date set by the ABC and announced at the beginning of each semester that includes: